BenKF/csv2crossword/README.md

-# csv2crossword
+# CSV2Crossword
-Takes a csv from a Google Sheets link and creates a playable crossword game
+Takes a CSV and creates a playable crossword game

+# Credits
+Thanks to https://github.com/MichaelWehar/Crossword-Layout-Generator for the crossword layout generator script